Doghouse-Mike/my-notes/content/SWRPG/Starting out green/Starting out Green session one.md

 Splat is the little guy with the brains

-Got a big ol mando fighter type
+Got a big ol mando fighter type - Syberius Tornripper (this is Dom, the human)

 and a mando (for now, changing) smuggler/mechanic maybe

 nother human smuggler type

-Narvik Trench (Brian) Brian the Human is a wee bit aggy
+Narvik Trench (Brian) Brian the Human is a wee bit aggy Briandawiz?.
+They deed now

 Syberius Tornripper